JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_ui.md

 The `x()` call creates a lazy reference to the component.
 It means that the XPath query isn't executed immediately and component lookup happens only when an action (like `click()`) is invoked.

-Here's a part of test that incorporates UI interaction:
+Here's a part of a test that incorporates UI interaction:

 ```kotlin
 runIdeWithDriver().useDriverAndCloseIde {